 Expert advice for Ramipril

-- Ramipril can make you feel dizzy for the first few days.
-Take it preferably at bedtime and rise slowly if you have been sitting or lying down.
+- Ramipril can make you feel dizzy for the first few days, so rise slowly if you have been sitting or lying down.
 You can also prefer taking it at bedtime to avoid dizziness throughout the day.

-- Let your doctor know about any dizziness, cough, or throat irritation that does not go away.
+- Let your doctor know about any cough, or throat irritation that does not go away.

 - It may increase the level of potassium in blood.
 Avoid taking potassium supplements and potassium-rich foods such as banana and broccoli.